GangLi-0814/PyStaData/Notes/Paper_Notes/Notes_Gillespie_2009/Notes_Gillespie_2009.md

 **Note**:

-- because this design-based survey uses stratified sampling, **weighted regression **procedures were used to estimate all models reported in this paper.
+- because this design-based survey uses stratified sampling(分层抽样), **weighted regression **procedures were used to estimate all models reported in this paper.
 - The multi-phase sampling underlying ARMS data provides challenges in estimating variances using classical methods; thus, the **delete-a-group jackknife estimator** is used.

 ## Result